kenjennings/Melbourne-House-C64-Book1-For-Atari/01_Paranoid_README.md

 - Delta handling logic was altered to just increment/decrement values rather than use signed math.

-Additionally, the console Keys do the following:
+Additionally, the console keys do the following:

 - Option - Clear Screen (Atari800 emulator default F2)